NFNV/series-api-resful-nodejs/README.md

-A series site API Resful.
+A series site API Restful.

 A little project for Numen, one of my academies.
 Participants: just me, Nicolás Valiconto.